 1. Align requirements to technical outputs

-Clients who regularly ask for “this amazing new feature” without understanding the technical work required can unintentionally cause project costs and timescales to spiral out of control.
+Clients who regularly ask for new features without understanding the technical work required can unintentionally cause project costs and timescales to spiral out of control.
 Instead, if you are working together on the assumption that when a new feature is requested it will adjust the budget – with an outline of the work involved for that change/feature — then you can stay on the same page.

 When the budget for those changes is approved, technical teams can work to implement what is needed knowing that the non-technical managers understand what is involved.